grabnerandi/problem-notification-reference/README.md

 **Pre-Requisits**
 1. Sign-up for a [Dynatrace SaaS Free Trial](http://bit.ly/dtsaastrial)
 2. You need to have node.js runtime and a tool such as [ngrok](https://ngrok.com/) to expose your local node.js app via a public IP.
 Alternatively you can obviously run the app on a public accessible web server
+3. Clone or download this repository.
+Edit app.js and provide your Dynatrace Tenant URL as well as a Dynatrace API Token.
+This is required for the additonal pull and push data use cases!

 **Lets GO:**
 1. node app.js
 2. ngrok http 80
 3. In Dynatrace go to Settings -> Integration -> Problem Notification -> Set up notification -> Custom Integration
-4. Configure the settings with your public IP address as shown in the following screenshot!
+4. Configure the settings as shown in the following screenshot using your public IP address for the hosted service!

 ![](./images/customintegration.png)